uds-se/debuggingbook/README.md

 * You can __interact with chapters as Jupyter Notebooks__ (beta).
 This allows you to edit and extend the code, experimenting _live in your browser._  Simply select "Resources $\rightarrow$ Edit as Notebook" at the top of each chapter. <a href="https://mybinder.org/v2/gh/uds-se/debuggingbook/master?filepath=docs/notebooks/Fuzzer.ipynb" target=_blank>Try interacting with the introduction to fuzzing.</a>

 * You can __use the code in your own projects__.
 You can download the code as Python programs; simply select "Resources $\rightarrow$ Download Code" for one chapter or "Resources $\rightarrow$ All Code" for all chapters.
 These code files can be executed, yielding (hopefully) the same results as the notebooks.
-Even easier: [Install the debuggingbook Python package](https://www.debuggingbook.org/html/Importing.html).
+Even easier: [Install the fuzzingbook Python package](https://www.debuggingbook.org/html/Importing.html).

 * You can __present chapters as slides__.
 This allows for presenting the material in lectures.
 Just select "Resources $\rightarrow$ View slides" at the top of each chapter. <a href="https://www.debuggingbook.org/slides/Fuzzer.slides.html" target=_blank>Try viewing the slides for the introduction to fuzzing.</a>